News & Perspectives

 Current News

-Announcing Our FY23 EPIC Awards Winner for Impact!
+Announcing Our FY25 EPIC Awards Winner for Passion!

 PCG’s quarterly employee recognition program, aptly-named the EPIC Awards, is designed to help bring the firm’s four core tenets—Entrepreneurial Spirit, Passion, Impact, and Community—to life in a tangible way.
-Today, we are thrilled to announce that Mary Ellen Hannon, a senior associate of data services within our Education practice, has been selected as PCG’s newest EPIC Awards winner in recognition of the Impact she has had on colleagues, clients, and systems while delivering solutions that matter to those we serve.
+Today, we are thrilled to announce that Alison Richards has been selected as PCG’s newest EPIC Awards winner in recognition of her Passion for engaging and serving others, both within and outside of PCG.

 PCG Publishes Series in NJ Spotlight on Supporting Remote and Hybrid Instruction in Education